-The History of Fort Myers, FL is as rich as any other state, if not more.
+The History of Fort Myers, FL is as rich as any other city or state, if not more.

 Estero Island’s history dates back to more than 2,000 years ago when the natives called the Calusa Indians started to construct their community here by building shell mounds on the Fort Myers Beach bayside.

 The Calusa Indians resisted the colonization of the Spaniards, including Ponce de Leon’s quest on 1513 and 1521.
 150 years later, the Calusas met their demise due to a growing number of diseases, economic upheaval, increasing hostilities and political strife.

 As the territory evolved between the control of the British and the Spanish, many Creek Indians and Cuban fishermen called the Ranchos slowly populated the area.
 Florida eventually went on to become the 27th state of the United States in 1845 while the locals and their families continued to stay and blend with the new population of American families.

 For many visitors, Fort Myers is not just a historic place.
 It is a destination of fun, sun, and seafood.
 Here are some of the unique facts and features of the area that you might be interested to know about.

 According to several sources, the name of the city was coined by General David Twiggs, the very man who was in charge of overseeing the fort built along the river of Caloosahatchee.
 His daughter fell in love with a staff officer named Colonel Abraham C. Myers.
 Soon thereafter, the two lovers were betrothed.
 As a gift to his daughter and his soon-to-be son-in-law, General Twiggs named the area as Fort Myers.